 By law, everyone working in the NHS must keep service users' personal information confidential in accordance with the common law duty of confidence and the NHS Confidentiality Code of Conduct.
-Recent changes in data protection law through the introduction of the new EU directive; General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 have imposed greater obligations on organisations who use and collect personal information.
+The General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 have imposed greater obligations on organisations who use and collect personal information.